Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 Our main motivation comes from certain recent developments in the field of signal processing.
 The goal is to analyze a distribution $f \in \mathcal{S}'(\mathbb{R})$---called signal---by means of its \emph{spectrogram}

 The integral, which is to be interpreted distributionally, quantifies the influence of the frequency $\xi$ in $f(t)$ near $t=x$.

 In realistic applications, the signal is \emph{non-stationary}, which means that all frequencies $\xi$ can potentially contribute to the spectrogram, and therefore the shape of the essential support of $Sf$ (that is, the region where most of the energy concentrates) is rather unpredictable.
-Nevertheless, in practice, $S f$ is expected to be concentrated on a thin or small measure set which carries most of the information (time-frequency sparsity), a fact that can be computationally exploited \cite{MR3078284}.
+Nevertheless, in practice, $S f$ is expected to be concentrated on a thin or small-measure set which carries most of the information (time-frequency sparsity), a fact that can be computationally exploited \cite{MR3078284}.

-The estimation of the essential support of $Sf$ is traditionally done by looking into large values of $Sf$, a task that can be challenging if $f$ is contaminated with significant additive noise \cite{flandrin2018explorations}.
+The estimation of the essential support of $Sf$ is traditionally done by looking into large values of $Sf$, a task that can be challenging if $f$ is contaminated with significant additive noise~\cite{flandrin2018explorations}.
 Remarkably, it has been recently discovered that in the additive noise regime the \emph{zeros} of $Sf$ provide a rich set of landmarks from which the essential support of $Sf$ can be effectively inferred.
 The intuition is that the zeros of the spectrogram of (white) noise $\mathcal{W}$ behave like charged particles, and thus form a rather rigid random pattern with predictable statistics \cite{gardner2006sparse}, from which the presence of an underlying signal can be recognized as a salient local perturbation \cite{7180335, 7869100}.
 In practice, the number of zeros of $Sf$ is computed on reasonably sized test disks, which are classified as ``meaningful" if the zero count deviates significantly from what is expected for the spectrogram of noise $S\mathcal{W}$.
-The union of all meaningful disks furnishes an approximation of the essential support of $Sf$.
+The union of all meaningful disks furnishes an approximation of the essential support of $Sf$.\footnote{This is a very simplified description; practical algorithms are of course much more refined and combine various approaches \cite{MR4047541, bh, MIRAMONT2024109250, miramont2024benchmarking, pascal2024point}.}